dlaliberte/standards-notes/inbox.md

 Requests from Google Fonts?
 (Not that I know of.)

 More reliable to have more direct signals of features support.

-Incremental font,
+Incremental fonts:

-* streaming fonts
+  - streaming fonts
-* content negotiation needed.
+  - content negotiation needed.

 Gerrett Rigger - google fonts, chair of wg on incremental transfer